 - You can restore a VM from only an OVF created from an everRun system.
-You cannot restore a VM from an OVF created from a third-party system. - You typically restore a VM to recover the VM from a previous backup.
+You cannot restore a VM from an OVF created from a third-party system.
+You also cannot restore a VM from an OVA file. - You typically restore a VM to recover the VM from a previous backup.
 When restoring a VM, the system attempts to preserve the hardware ID and MAC addresses of all network interfaces. - Restore a VM only if you are specifically trying to restore a particular instance of an ever-Run VM and that the restored VM will be the only copy of this VM running across all ever-Run servers in your network. - The time required to restore a VM depends on the size and number of volumes in the source VM as well as network bandwidth.
 For example, transferring a VM with one 20 GB boot volume over a 1Gb network may take about 30 minutes.